Uniform Capacitated Facility Location Problems with Penalties/Outliers: Capacitated Facility Location Problem with Penalties

 \section{Capacitated Facility Location Problem with Penalties}

+In this section, we will reduce CFLPP to an instance of CFLP and use existing results of CFLP~\cite{GroverGKP18,Anfocs2014} as a black box to get the desired result.
 CFLPP can be formulated as the following integer program (IP):

-{{unif-CFLP}} $Minimize ~\mathcal{C}ostCFLPP(x,y,z) = \sum_{j \in \cliset}\sum_{i \in \facilityset}\dist{i}{j}x_{ij} + \sum_{i \in \facilityset}f_iy_i + \sum_{j \in \cliset} p_j z_j$
+{{unif-CFLP}} $\text{Min}~\mathcal{C}ostCFLPP(x,y,z) = \sum_{j \in \cliset}\sum_{i \in \facilityset}\dist{i}{j}x_{ij} + \sum_{i \in \facilityset}f_iy_i + \sum_{j \in \cliset} p_j z_j$

 where variable $z_j$ denotes if client $j$ pays penalty or not.
-Constraints \ref{LPCFLPP_const1} ensure that the extent to which the client is served and the extent to which it pays the penalty sum to $1$.
+Constraints \ref{LPCFLPP_const1} ensure that every client is either served or pays penalty.
 LP-Relaxation of the problem is obtained by allowing the variables $ z_j,y_i, x_{ij} \in [0, 1]$.
 Call it $\lp{CFLPP}$.